The three country modules to be held in Paris, Berlin and Rome will offer practical relevance and state-of-the-art curriculum design including

 - Dialogue: meetings with leading experts from government, business, and civil society;

 - Insights: visits to relevant institutions to gain first-hand insights into their inner workings;

 - Public Events: invitation to take part in public discourses and engage with distinguished speakers;

 - Peer-learning: participants are co-producers of knowledge, co-designers of the process, and co-creators of the outcome.

-The programme consists of three pillars each of which be assigned one day of training in each capital.
+The programme consists of three pillars, each of which to be assigned one day of training in each capital.